 ELAW partner Shweta Narayan at Community Environmental Monitoring has sent terrific news:

-The National Green Tribunal blocked plans for a huge coal-fired power plant in the coastal city of Cuddalore, in Tamil Nadu.
+Le Tribunal vert national blocked plans for a huge coal-fired power plant in the coastal city of Cuddalore, in Tamil Nadu.

 In 2012, the National Green Tribunal ruled that the 3600 MW plant could not be built unless the developers submitted a Cumulative Environmental Impact Assessment (CEIA), taking into account the large number of already polluting industries in the area, and the close proximity of an important mangrove forest.